-Steam is an easy and effective way to and get rid of blackheads.
-It helps to open up the clogged pores and softens the trapped sebum, grime and dead skin cells.
-You can take steam once or twice a week for 5 - 10 mins till you feel the pores have opened up.
+Steam is an easy and effective way to get rid of blackheads.
+It helps to loosen the clogged pores and softens the trapped sebum, grime and dead skin cells.
+You can take face steam once or twice a week for 5-10 mins.
 Rinse the face with lukewarm water and gently wipe away the blackheads and dead skin cells using a soft towel.

 Oil cleanse -

 As they say, iron cuts iron, likewise oil dissolves oil!
 Oil cleansing helps dissolve all the excess sebum, dirt and grime accumulated in the pores.
 Take a few drops of a non - comedogenic oil like cold-pressed argan oil (dry skin) or cold-pressed hemp seed oil (oily skin) and gently massage in circular motions.
 Follow up with your regular face wash and moisturizer or facial oil.